derbyparty/derby-router/README.md

 ### External routes

-External routes are useful when you have a lot of external url and you want to use them by names via `pathFor`-function.
+External routes are useful when you have a lot of external urls and you want to use them by names via `pathFor`-function.

 ```js